TulioMolina/task-manager-app-api/README.md

 | **get avatar** | `GET /users/<id>/avatar` | - | **Special case**: `<image file>` | Gets avatar, in `.png` extension, of a user with specific `<id>`, public endpoint.

 ### Task resource
-This resource is modeled as the `task` object with `description` and `completed` properties, and it is automatically associated to its respective owner `user` object.
+This resource is modeled as the `task` object with `description` and `completed` properties, and it is automatically associated with its respective owner `user` object.

 | Action                | HTTP request/Endpoint             | Request Body Properties               | Response Body Properties  | Description
 | :---                  |     :---                          |          :---                         | :---                      | :---